 The core of Joel’s own work — and what he passes on to his students — has been a discourse-centered approach to the study of language in society.
 His students’ work, like his own, takes this perspective in grappling with the diffusion of linguistic features and ways of speaking, the nature of speech play and verbal art, the linguistic representation and analysis of naturally occurring speech of all kinds, and the documentation and archiving of speech.

-A. Richard Diebold, Jr., Ph.D.; Miss E. Helen Sorensen; various donors; and Joel’s wife Dina M. Sherzer, Ph.D.; endowed the Joel Sherzer Excellence Endowment for the Archive of the Indigenous Languages of Latin America (AILLA) in honor of Dr. Joel Sherzer to support the project he founded.
+A. Richard Diebold, Jr., Ph.D., Miss E. Helen Sorensen, Joel’s wife Dina M. Sherzer, Ph.D., and various other donors endowed the Joel Sherzer Excellence Endowment for the Archive of the Indigenous Languages of Latin America (AILLA) in honor of Dr. Joel Sherzer.